About The Band

 In 2004, Tom Hall’s son, David Hall took over as Pipe Major of the band.
 During his term as Pipe Major, Dave led the band to many successes in the competition circle and also led the band to play at the World Pipe Band Championships in Glasgow Scotland.
 Dave retired from his position as Pipe Major in 2017.

 In 2005, a grade 5 band was formed in memory of Tom Hall and named The Thomas Hall Memorial Pipe Band.
 Tom’s daughter, Traci Cooper, is the current Pipe Major of the Grade 5 Band and happens to also be one of the first girls to be permitted to play with the Ulster Pipe Band in 1977 under her father’s charge during the ever-changing times.

-As of 2017, the current leadership of the band is P/M Ian Ferrick, P/S Eric Ouellette, Lead Drummer Derek Cooper (who is also Tom Hall’s grandson) and band managers Traci Cooper and Midge Knudsen.
+As of 2018, the current leadership of the band is P/M Eric Ouellette, P/S June Hanley, Lead Drummer Derek Cooper (who is also Tom Hall’s grandson) and band managers Traci Cooper and Midge Knudsen.
 Eric Ouellette and Derek Cooper act as instructors to the band and also play with the 2017 World Pipe Band Champions Inveraray and District Pipe Band.

 The Ulster Scottish Pipe Band is currently celebrating their 95th anniversary.
 We look forward to a very bright future ahead for the band and another 95 years.

 Our world champions: PM Eric Oullette and Lead Drummer Derek Cooper.